andrebassi/runner-codes/docs/docusaurus/docs/languages/bash.md

 ## Overview

 Bash is ideal for system operations, file manipulation, and quick shell scripting.
-LLM-Firecracker provides Bash 5.2 on Alpine Linux with BusyBox utilities.
+Runner Codes provides Bash 5.2 on Alpine Linux with BusyBox utilities.

 ## Specifications